YinhanHe/Yinhan-s-Personal-Website/content/authors/admin/_index.md

 status:
   icon: ☕️
 ---
 Duber He(贺胤涵) is an undergraduate major in mathematics and applied mathematics from University of Chinese Academy of Sciences(UCAS), Beijing.
-He's currently doing his graduate design supervised by Prof. Tiande Guo from college of mathematics sciences(UCAS).
-He would persue his master degree(2022-2025) in Automation Institute(CAS), supervised by Prof.Zhengya Sun and Prof.Wensheng Zhang.
+His graduate design is supervised by Prof. Tiande Guo from college of mathematics sciences(UCAS).

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.